 In 2020 Governor Newsom signed into law SB 394 which created a diversion program for primary caretakers of minor children in CA who have committed a crime and are facing incarceration.
 The law is designed to alleviate the financial stress on families when the breadwinner goes away to jail.
 The law also contemplates eliminating the “cycle of incarceration” and alleviating the trauma and lifelong scars endured by children when a parent is behind bars.

 The law creates a program wherein a defendant can petition the Court to allow for alternatives to jail for both non violent felonies and misdemeanor charges.
 A motion is brought by the attorney with a declaration attesting that the accused provides substantial financial or familial support and that the minor children in household would be detrimentally harmed if the defendant goes to jail.
+Children of incarcerated parents who do not get placed in the foster care system are also disadvantaged compared to their peers.
+One study found that 65% of households with an incarcerated family member struggle to afford basic necessities.

 A motion for primary caretaker diversion pursuant to SB394 is not limited to a mother or female caregiver, if the father or male head of the household is the source of income for the family he qualifies.
 The defendant does not need to be the biological parent of the minor child.
 The pleadings must include proof the defendant qualifies by establishing the following: